 I am Assistant Professor of Philosophy at Brooklyn College, City University of New York.
-I was previously a postdoctoral fellow at the Australian National University.
 My main areas of research are moral and political philosophy, moral psychology, and experimental philosophy.
-I received my Ph.D. from Yale University in 2015.
+I was a postdoctoral fellow at the Australian National University, and I received my Ph.D. from Yale University in 2015.

 Here you’ll find information about my research, teaching experience, and broader philosophical interests.
 You can download my CV here.